0x15BA88FF/devault/README.md

 ## TODO

-> [TODO] feature: update repos by group / user provider using wildcard.
+> Feature: update repos by group / user provider using wildcard.

-> [TODO] preview make repo output.
+> Preview make repo output.

-> [TODO] feature: using repositories as templates.
+> Feature: using repositories as templates.

 ## Contributing